nickjj/dotfiles/README.md

 `/c` or `/d` instead of `/mnt/c` or `/mnt/d`.

 ## FAQ

+### How to personalize these dotfiles?

+Chances are you'll want to personalize some of these files, such as various Vim settings.
+Since this is a git repo you can always do a `git pull` to get the most up to date copy of these dotfiles, but then you may find yourself clobbering over your own personal changes.

+Since we're using git here, we have a few reasonable options.

+For example, from within this dotfiles git repo you can run `git checkout -b personalized` and now you are free to make whatever changes that you want.
+When it comes time to pull down future updates you can run a `git pull origin master` and then `git rebase master` to integrate any updates into your branch.

+Another option is to fork this repo and use that, then periodically pull and merge updates.
+It's really up to you.

 ### How to fix Vim taking a long time to open when inside of WSL?